nabla/sample-app/README.md

 *Result:* the script writes a `userTokens.json` file containing your new tokens.

 > ℹ️ **Need a server token instead?**
 > Append `--type=server` to the command above to generate a long-lived **server access token** rather than user access/refresh tokens.
-Use this when calling the Core API directly from your own tools.
+Use this when calling the Server API directly from your own tools.

 ### 3. Configure the frontend ⚙️
 Open `app/shared/authentication.js` and paste the credentials generated in **Step&nbsp;2** (or any other source you use):